 When you slow down your life, you can also reap some health benefits, including reduced anxiety, stronger immunity, and slowed aging.
 Consider implementing some of these ideas for simplifying your life to start working on improving your health and physical well being.

 Simple life can also mean not having a plethora of obligations which either don’t meet your goals or make you feel productive (or that you just don’t enjoy!).
-Focus on doing the things that you love to do.
+Focus on doing the things that you love to do and challenge yourself.

 Minimalism and Reduced Possessions